taejun-lifelongjourney/pipeline/README.md

 summation streams 1, 5, 9, 13 into the next pipe(nth_triangular)
 nth_triangular streams 1, 15, 45, 91 out

-You can throttle using buffer_size of each pipe's consumer and number_of_consumer
+You can throttle using buffer_size of each pipe's consumer and number_of_consumer.
+And also data generator can be one of below
+    - any DataGenerator class implementor
+    - collections.Iterables
+    - any user-defined generator function